Project-MONAI/tutorials/nnunet/README.md

 The user needs to provide a data list (".json" file) for the new task and data root.
 In general, a valid data list needs to follow the format of the ones in [Medical Segmentation Decathlon (MSD)](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).

 In [this tutorial](../auto3dseg/notebooks/msd_datalist_generator.ipynb), we provided example steps to download the [MSD Spleen dataset](http://medicaldecathlon.com) and prepare a datalist.
-Below we assume the dataset is downloaded to `/workspace/data/Task09_Spleen` and the datalist is in the current directory.
+Below we assume the dataset is downloaded to `/workspace/data/Task09_Spleen` and the datalist is in the current directory, if `/workspace/data` is set as the value of the global environment variable `MONAI_DATA_DIRECTORY`.
+The user may find the dataset downloaded in a different location.
+Also, with Docker, the user may mount their data folders when they run the container by using the `-v ` arguments, e.g. `-v <user data folder>:/workspace/data`.

 ### Run with Minimal Input using ```nnUNetV2Runner```